'Love & Basketball' (2000) by Gina Prince-Bythewood

 Thoughts:

 I was nervous to rewatch this movie because I really wanted it to hold up, but was afraid it wouldn't.
-So many of the romantic comedies I loved in high school are completely sexist and cringworthy upon rewatch (like "You've Got Mail" and all Norah Ephron movies, unfortunately).
-Thankfully, "Love & Basketball" does not fit into this category and even today, remains a progressive, thoughtful, feminist film.
+So many of the romantic comedies I loved in high school are sexist and cringeworthy upon rewatch (like "You've Got Mail" [1998] and most Norah Ephron movies, unfortunately).
+Thankfully, "Love & Basketball" does not fit into this category and even today, remains a progressive, thoughtful film.

 From the beginning (First Quarter: 1981), Monica is 100% her own person and doesn't let anyone tell her what she can and can't do.
 After her first game with Q at age eleven, she tells him, "I'm gonna be the first girl in the NBA."
 His response?
 "I'ma be in the NBA.
 You're gonna be my cheerleader."
 As you might have guessed based on my description of her, Monica doesn't take too kindly to this and answers not with words, but by passing to her partner and running to the basket for the winning layup.
 Q sees she's going to win and shoves her from behind, pushing her face-first into the grass and giving her a scar she'll have the rest of her life.